RanjanH/API-Assignment/README.md

-# Take Home Task from Samaro.AI
+# API Assignment

-This is a take home project given to me by Samaro.
+This is an assignment to create an API with 3 different implementations.
 It is developed using Django.

-It is an API with three main URL
+It is an API with three main URL.

 ### Whereever there is an <int> in the url you are supposed to replace it with the user_id